 Several members of the community came together to produce the "OpenStack Operations Guide", now available electronically and in print.
 A portion of the proceeds benefit the OpenStack Foundation.

 When choosing an open source cloud operating system, a vibrant commercial ecosystem is key to the long term viability of your platform choice.
 With OpenStack, there are over 180 participating companies and we encourage you to dig in and find the right path for you.

 To start, there are many ways to install and deploy OpenStack through software distributions, each of which add their own value to the cloud operating system.
-Software distributions powered by OpenStack include Cloudscaling, Debian, Fedora, Piston Cloud Computing, Red Hat, SwiftStack, SUSE, Ubuntu and Stackops.
-To verify an OpenStack distribution, look for the logo on the right.
+The OpenStack Marketplace includes a list of commercial software distributions powered by OpenStack.
+In addition to commercial offerings, OpenStack is also included with several non commercial linux distributions including Debian and Fedora.

-There are many service companies that bring OpenStack expertise to the table such as B1 Systems, Cloudscaling, CloudTP, Grid Dynamics, Metacloud, Mirantis and Rackspace.
-If you are looking for someone to guide you through these choices, help you execute your cloud strategy and provide support, this is a great place to start.
-Several of these companies such as Mirantis and Rackspace also provide OpenStack training courses for cloud administrators.
+There are many service companies that bring OpenStack expertise to the table.
+If you are looking for someone to guide you through these choices, help you execute your cloud strategy, provide support or training, the OpenStack Marketplace is a great place to start.

 OpenStack strives to be an extremely helpful community.
 Try the new Ask.OpenStack.Org Q&A site.